-Our results for horizontal velocities with rates of up to 2-3 cm a-1 for both the inner, fine-domain parts of the circles and the outer, course-domain ridges around them on overall confirm model predictions (Kessler and Werner, 2003) of a radial convection cell-like circulation of inner parts, which drives also mass accumulation and turnover in opposite rotation direction on the outer rings (Fig. 9).
-Also in agreement with this model, high values of image correlation between the two measurement epochs and visual inspection of the repeat orthoimages point to a highly coherent surface deformation in the inner circles, and reduced image correlation values on the outer ridges are due to stones or groups of stones sliding or tipping individually without coherence over larger areas.
-However, over the observational period the velocity pattern found is less homogenous than expected from above numerical model and velocity magnitudes seem not to be governed by slope gradient alone.
-These spatial variations of surface velocities and thus potential un-symmetric mass flux could lead to an un-symmetric development of circle shapes, as indeed also found in nature.
+Our results for horizontal velocities with rates of up to 2-3 cm a-1 for both the inner, fine-grained parts of the circles and the outer, gravel ridges around them overall confirm previous, relatively sparse observations and inferences (Hallet and others), and model predictions (Kessler and Werner, 2003) of a radial convection cell-like circulation of inner parts and complementary circulation in the outer rings (Fig. 9).
+Also in agreement with prior observations and results from this model, high values of image correlation between the two measurement epochs and visual inspection of the repeat orthoimages point to highly coherent surface deformation in the inner circles; in contrast, image correlation values on the outer ridges are lower due to stones or groups of stones sliding or tipping individually.
+However, over the observational period the velocity pattern found is less homogenous than expected from past observations and model results.
+Moreover, considerable complexity is evident in the 3-year lateral displacements.
+Given the regular round geometry, which is often the striking characteristic of sorted circles, the considerable motion in non-radial directions is somewhat surprising.
+On the other hand it would help account for un-symmetric development of circle shapes, as indeed also found in nature (Figures..).

-Elevation on the circles is stable or slightly rising by up to 0.7 cm a-1 in the circle centre and on the inner slopes of the surrounding ridges, but lowering up to 1.5 cm a-1 at the outer parts of the inner, fine-domain circle areas and the directly adjacent lower slopes of the course-domain ridges (Fig. 9).
-In this zone, most material submergence is expected.
-The short-term change of microrelief found cannot be sustained over longer time scales as slopes would else oversteepen.
-Thus, the observed changes in topography suggest processes other than a stable convection-like circulation of material to act in addition.
-Our observation period is too short to allow drawing further conclusions about the nature of such potential processes.
-Internal variations of the dynamical processes within the circle bodies could play a role as well as (sporadic) external processes of slope adjustment.
-The development found over Augusts 2007 – 2010 could be abnormal in relation to average long-term conditions, for instance in response to changes in the active layer thickness and properties.
-Also, the topographic conditions found in Augusts 2007 and 2010 might deviate from the topographic conditions governing the surface movements, for instance due to differential seasonal frost heave and thaw settlement over the circles.
-The magnitudes of these seasonal topographic changes could in parts substantially exceed the 3-year topographic changes (Hallet, 1998).
+Elevation on the circles is stable or slightly rising by up to 0.7 cm a-1 in the circle centre and on the inner slopes of the surrounding ridges, but lowering up to 1.5 cm a-1 at the outer parts of the inner, fine-domain circle areas and the directly adjacent lower portions of the coarse-grained ridges (Fig. 9).
+The short-term change of microrelief found cannot be sustained over longer time scales as slopes would soon oversteepen and the relief would quickly diverge from the relatively consistent, low relief characteristic of sorted cicrles.
+Thus, the observed changes in topography suggest transient complexities in space and time in addition to a longer term stable convection-like circulation of material.
+Our observation period is too short to allow drawing further conclusions about these complexities.
+The subsidence found from 2007 to 2010 could manifest an increase in active layer thickness.

-An observation time period longer than the 3 years used here might thus be advantageous.
-On the other hand, it is very likely that the actual dynamics respond to changes in surface and subsurface conditions caused by differences in meteorological conditions from year to year, as well as any long-term trend in climatic conditions.
-Such non-stationarity might add difficulties with interpretation of the dynamics revealed by long time-lapse data collection.
 The notable changes in microrelief of the investigated sorted circles as well as the lack of linear correspondence between surface slope and displacement direction and magnitude rather suggest that our study should be followed up, using the same methodology, both by more long term year-to-year monitoring and short-term measurements within a freeze-thaw season.
 Also, the trends in displacement fields at scales larger than a single circle suggest that such monitoring should include a larger area.

 Acknowledgement